Self-Guided Walking Tour in Polignano a Mare

 Grotta Palazzese

-Grotta Palazzese in Polignano A Mare, stop 3 on the self-guided walking tour
+Grotta Palazzese in Polignano a Mare, stop 3 on the self-guided walking tour

 Keep following the cliff and you reach Grotta Palazzese, the restaurant built inside a natural cave in the rock face.
 You have probably seen it: white tablecloths suspended over the sea inside a limestone grotto.
 Here is the honest part.
 You do not need to eat here to see it, and frankly most people should not.
 Dinner runs into serious money and books out weeks ahead.
 From the public cliffside above and the streets nearby you get a clear look at the cave and its terrace for free.
 The restaurant runs daily 12:30 to 01:00 in season, reservations required only if you actually want to dine.
 Treat this as a landmark to look at, not a meal to budget for, unless this is a special occasion and you have booked well in advance.
 Then duck into the lanes behind it for the old town.